-TILKE WOUTERS is unapologetically queer and injected this in every part of her life.
-She’s not great with authority.
-So she works for herself, the people she loves and the communities who deserve it.
+TILKE WOUTERS is unapologetically queer and injected this in every part of their life.
+They are not great with authority.
+So they work for themself, the people they love and the communities who deserve it.

-As a slam poet she spits fury about this broken society on stage and talks about mental health while living in the shadows.
-She wants to put the spotlight back on us.
+As a slam poet, they spit fury about this broken society on stage and talks about mental health while living in the shadows.
+They want to put the spotlight back on us.

-She’s a journalist and writes about queer topics to open some eyes and minds.
-Through lectures and workshops, she tries to make people aware of their privileges.
+They are a journalist and write about queer topics to open some eyes and minds.
+Through lectures and workshops, they try to make people aware of their privileges.

-In 2018 she started a queer poetry organisation, called Slam-T, with a friend and makes room for vulnerability, rage, love and all the emotions queers are often not allowed to feel or show.
+In 2018 they started a queer poetry organisation, called Slam-T, with a friend and make room for vulnerability, rage, love and all the emotions queers are often not allowed to feel or show.

-Besides this she is the founder of the Safer Space Manifesto, an organisation that focuses on creating safer spaces for minorities.
+Besides this, they are the founder of the Safer Space Manifesto, an organisation that focuses on creating safer spaces for minorities.

-In 2019 she gave birth to Kink E Klit, an alterego that challenges society’s view on dominant and sexually explicit women.
-In a world that still censors female nipples, she reclaims her nudity and is no longer afraid to show it.
+In 2019 they gave birth to Kink E Klit, an alter ego that challenges society’s view on dominant and sexually explicity.
+In a world that still censors nipples, they reclaim their nudity and are no longer afraid to show it.

-All of this found a physical home beginning 2020, when she became co-owner of a queer bar called Blond in Ghent.
+All of this found a physical home beginning 2020, when they became co-owner of a queer bar called Blond in Ghent.